jimvdl/typven/README.md

 ```

 Viewing the installed packages can be done by running `ls`, this will output
-every package with all of their versions in table format.
+every package with all of their versions.
 ```sh
 # List installed packages in table format
 typven ls